 Area of Special Interest:

-I am particularly interested in supporting women’s health and spiritual growth, particularly women who are already on a spiritual path, who have an established practice and who have already embarked on their inner work and who after some years may be recognising areas of stuckness or turbulence in their lives that require additional support.
+I am particularly interested in supporting women’s health and spiritual growth, particularly women who are already on a spiritual path, who have an established practice and who have already embarked on their inner work and who after some years may be recognising areas of stuckness or turbulence in their lives that require additional nervous system support.

 The energy of unresolved residual trauma is bound in the nervous system and often starts to present itself through the physiology after quiet a few years of practice as subconscious material is loosened through prolonged practice.